New information outlines the prospects of replacing your property's windows with funding from the Green Homes Grants.

 For those who had pinned their hopes on the Green Homes Grant to help to replace single glazing in a property, the latest news of the scheme makes for important reading.
 The information supplied to Grand Designs magazine outlines that the energy-saving measures covered by the grant will be separated into two categories: primary measures and secondary measures.

-The Green Homes Grants will give homeowners, including owner-occupiers and social/private landlords, vouchers of up to £5000 to install one or more of solid wall, under-floor, cavity wall or roof insulation, air source or ground source heat pump or solar thermal, which all count as primary measures.
+The Green Homes Grants will give homeowners, including owner-occupiers and social/private landlords, vouchers of up to £5000 to cover two-thirds of the cost of installing one or more of solid wall, under-floor, cavity wall or roof insulation, air source or ground source heat pump or solar thermal, which all count as primary measures.
+This increases to grants of up to £10,000 for those in receipt of certain Government benefits.

-If your home already has these primary measures in place, you can use the grant to top up or improve these elements, but not to replace them fully.
-If your home does already cover the primary measures, then you are eligible to apply for any secondary measures, including the replacement of single glazing.
+If your home already has these primary insulation measures in place, you can use the grant to top up or extend these elements, but not to replace them fully.
+If you do opt to claim funding for a primary measure through the Green Homes Grant, then you are eligible to apply for any secondary measures, including the replacement of single glazing.

 However, it is worth noting that you cannot receive more funding for secondary measures than you do for one of the primary measures.
 This means if you claim £1,000 for insulation or a heat pump installation, you'll only be able to claim up to £1,000 for replacing windows in your property.